Most Likely: The 2026 Atlanta Braves (so far)

 Meanwhile, Acuña is the big name who hasn’t quite looked like vintage Acuña.
 His line is .261/.370/.384 with 2 homers, 11 RBI, and 7 steals.
 The OBP is still strong, so he’s not dead weight at all, but the power has not shown up much.
 He returned from a hamstring absence, then left the May 21 game with a thumb issue, though X-rays were negative and it was called a bone bruise/day-to-day situation.
 So the read is, useful, dangerous, but he hasn’t caught up to his potential yet.

 Even worse is Riley.
-He has the RBI total, 31, and 8 homers, but the overall line is only .208/.278/.375 with a .653 OPS.
+He has the right level RBI total, 31, and 8 homers, but the overall line is only .208/.278/.375 with a .653 OPS.
 For Austin Riley, that’s a blinking red light.
 Mike Yastrzemski has also been light overall at .234/.305/.365, but he's a player off the bench, really.
-Outstanding defensive shortstop, Ha-Seong Kim has barely gotten going, .115/.233/.115 in 26 at-bats, and the catching depth behind Baldwin has been rough, with Sandy León and Sean Murphy combining for almost nothing offensively.
+Outstanding defensive shortstop, Ha-Seong Kim has barely gotten going, .115/.233/.115 in 26 at-bats (after recovery from an injury), and the catching depth behind Baldwin has been rough, a patchwork of players accounting for almost nothing offensively.

 That's actually sort of good news.
-If Riley gets going and Baldwin come back with his swing, and maybe Murphy gets back to form, this awesome line-up becomes practically unbeatable - barring injuries.
+We are at the top now and there is room to be even better.
+If Riley and, more importantly, Acuña get going this line-up is just only going to become stronger - barring injuries.
 There's always that big asterisk hanging over baseball.
 As long as he stays healthy.
 Lots of ifs though we still lead MLB in batting average (.266).
 So no whining allowed, really.

-Returning from injury, Spencer Strider is only four starts in, but his 3.00 ERA, 27 strikeouts in 21 innings, and nine strikeouts last night says the lightning is still in the bottle (despite three solo homers allowed grrrr).
+Returning from injury, Spencer Strider is only four starts in, but his 3.00 ERA, 27 strikeouts in 21 innings, and nine strikeouts last night says the lightning is still in the bottle (despite three solo homers allowed in last night's win, grrrr).

 These names and the rest of the Braves staff are the best in baseball as of this post.
 Collectively, they lead the league by posting a 3.09 ERA, while holding opposing batters to hitting just .206.
 So, in our games, we are basically outhitting other teams .266 to .206.
 That's huge.